obirgul/electricity-data-pipeline/solution-README.md

 4. **Access the Application**:

     Airflow Web Server: Access the Airflow interface at **`http://localhost:8080`** to interact with the workflow orchestration and monitoring tools.
+The default username and password are both `admin`.

     Streamlit Dashboard App: Navigate to **`http://localhost:9101`** to access the Streamlit-powered dashboard application for data analysis and visualization.

+   Project PostgreSQL Database: Access the Postgres database at **`postgresql://myuser:mypassword@postgres:1234/mydatabase`**.

 5. **Shutting Down the Application**:
 To stop the application and terminate the running containers, run: